EricRobertCampbell/mathsy-coding/content/blog/2022-11-07-decorators/index.md

+---
-# Decorators in Python
+title: Decorators in Python
+date: 2022-11-07
+description: Creating our own Python decorators
+---

 In this post, we're going to look at how we can create decorators - Python functions that themselves modify and return functions!

 ## Functions as First-Class Data Types

 Most people who program in Python are familiar with the basic data types that Python offers: things like `int`, `str`, `list`, and others.
 They can easily write code that takes these values in and modifies them, and are very comfortable writing functions to make these operations a little easier.
-Less well-known and well-used is the fact that *functions themselves* are first class data types!
+Less well-known and well-used is the fact that _functions themselves_ are first class data types!
 That means that we can pass them in as arguments to a function, modify them, and generally just treat them in the same way that we would, say, an integer.

 Why would we do this?
 Throughout this post I hope to convince you that writing code that modifies functions can make your code mode readable, more efficient, and just generally better.

 First, let's take a look at a simple example.
 Say we are writing a function to perform some sort of complex operation:

 ```python
 def do_something():